Antenna

 - Parameters:

-ref (str (default: "Panel")) – If
+ref (str) – If

-)maxSize ((float: 6.0)) – This parameter specifies how large the output image of this panel should be.
+ref="Panel", it means this is a standalone antenna panel that is visualized individually.
+Otherwise, ifref="Array", it means this is being visualized as part of an antenna array.
+(SeeAntennaArray.showElements())maxSize (float) – This parameter specifies how large the output image of this panel should be.
 Depending on the number of antenna element rows and columns in this panel, the

-, the 0 positions on both axes are indicated by additional “ticks” to somehow show the center of this panel.
-Otherwise the “ticks” on the horizontal and vertical axes are only at the locations of antenna elements.title (str (default: None)) – If specified, this will be used as the title for the image created for this panel.
-Otherwise the title “Panel Elements” is used.
+maxSizecan specify the width or height of the resulting image.zeroTicks (bool) – If this is True, the zero positions on both axes are indicated by additional “ticks” to show the center of this panel.
+Otherwise, the “ticks” on the horizontal and vertical axes are only at the locations of antenna elements.

 - allElements(polarization=True)

 This is a generator function that can be used to iterate through all elements of this panel.
-For example the following code prints the position of every element in this panel:
+For example, the following code prints the position of every element in this panel:

 for element in myPanel.allElements(): print( element.position )

-By default, this function iterates through elements in the order specified in 3GPP TR 38.901 - Section 7.3.
+By default, this function iterates through elements in the order specified in 3GPP TR 38.901 Section 7.3.
 If the parameter

-polarization (Boolean (default: True)) – If this is a dually polarized panel and this parameter is
+polarization (bool) – If this is a dually polarized panel and this parameter is True, then all elements are included in the iteration.
+Otherwise, if

-, only the first element of the polarized pair of elements at each position is included in the iteration.
+polarization=False, only the first element of the polarized pair of elements at each position is included in the iteration.
 If this is a singly polarized panel, this parameter is ignored.- Yields:

 The next

-object in this panel.
+AntennaElementobject in this panel.

 - class neoradium.antenna.AntennaArray(shape=[1, 1], **kwargs)